IIS users and subscription users belong to one common

 Scheduled tasks are performed on behalf of subscription users.
-In case of subscription user account compromising (FTP password disclosed), this can be a security problem.
+In case a subscription user account is compromised (FTP password disclosed), this can become a security problem.

-powershell.exe to IIS Users and allow Subscription user to run
+powershell.exe to IIS Users and allow Subscription users to run

-This cannot be performed by means of Plesk.
-A security improvement task PFSI-46000 was created.
-It will be implemented in future product updates.
+This task cannot be performed by means of Plesk.

 cmd.exe for the IIS users: